eXistenZNL/Docker-MergeBack/README.md

 Running this container can be done in every CI pipeline that supports Docker containers, but was mainly built to run inside a GitLab-CI pipeline.

-Special thanks to [RickvdStaaij](https://github.com/RickvdStaaij) for helping me out with the ASCII art and the inspiration for building this small tool as part of a much larger project / process, in which we explored moving from a classic DTAP environment to a containerized continuous deployment environment with review applications.
+Special thanks to [Rick van der Staaij](https://github.com/rick-nu) for helping me out with the ASCII art and the inspiration for building this small tool as part of a much larger project / process, in which we explored moving from a classic DTAP environment to a containerized continuous deployment environment with review applications.
 May your builds be concurrent and your [CIMonitor](https://github.com/CIMonitor/CIMonitor) green.